 The French have a wonderful word—flâneur—for someone who seeks to explore and understand the nature of a city’s landscape, usually by taking spontaneous adventures amidst the ebb and flow of life going on around them.
 In this week’s theme we invite you to lose yourself reading about the flâneur-esque adventures of Maptia’s streetwise connoisseurs and explore a myriad of cities through their eyes.
-Explore the interactive map below for a selection of the stories, and scroll down to discover them all.

 At the end of this post you’ll find all the exciting details for our next Storytelling Theme—‘Festivals and Celebrations’.
 Contribute your story on Maptia by December 14th for the chance to be featured, but for now we hope your curiosity is piqued... it’s time to dive into the 26 stories of urban exploration below.

 As soon as night falls every day, I know that what I can see and understand is ringed by a much greater dark that represents, excitingly, all that I do not and will not ever know.
 The less you see of someone or somewhere, the more enticing they often are.

 Deep snow, wild camping, fence jumping, bacon butties, kebab shops, and a shopping trolley—walking a lap of the M25 turned out to be quite an adventure.
 Kindness and incredulity followed us in equal measure along the way.